boazbk/tcs/lec_04_code_and_data.md

 It requires us to present a concrete NAND program for the $EVAL_{s,n,m}$ function.
 We will do so in several stages.

-First, we will spell out precisely how represent NAND programs as strings.
+First, we will spell out precisely how to  represent NAND programs as strings.
 We can prove  [eff-bounded-univ](){.ref}  using the ASCII representation, but a "cleaner" representation will be more convenient for us.
 Then, we will show how we can write a  program to compute $EVAL_{s,n,m}$ in _Python_.^[We will not use much about Python, and a reader that has familiarity with programming in any language should be able to follow along.]
 Finally, we will show how we can transform this Python program into a NAND program.